anonymoussoft/tim2tox/doc/MULTI_INSTANCE_SUPPORT.en.md

 ### Production environment application

-**No modifications required**: Production environment applications (such as `flutter_echo_client`) continue to use the default instance without any code modifications.
+**No modifications required**: Production environment applications (such as `toxee`) continue to use the default instance without any code modifications.

 **Call path**:
 ```